CloudLabs-Samples/EduLabs/Demo/azure/TafeQueensland/IRTxLab/Getting-Started.md

-# IRTx CSOC — CloudLabs Demo Lab Guide
+# IRTx CSOC — CloudLabs

 **Get to know your lab** · Incident Response Team Exercise (Red / Blue / Purple) · *Demo environment*

 ---

-## 1. What this lab is
+## 1. Overview

-A self-contained Computer Security Operations Centre (CSOC) built for a **hybrid Red/Blue/Purple team exercise**.
+This lab is a self-contained Computer Security Operations Centre (CSOC) built for a **hybrid Red/Blue/Purple team exercise**.
 It lets you run a full incident-response cycle — attack, detect, respond — inside one isolated virtual network hosted on **CloudLabs**.
 Security controls are intentionally relaxed so that a range of attacks succeed; the focus is on **detection, handling, and reporting**, not on defence.

 ## 2. Architecture Diagram